vanheeringen-lab/gimmemotifs/docs/tutorials.rst

 .. image:: images/heatmap.png

 We see that the expected motifs for different cell types are identified.
 GATA/TAL1 for Erythrocytes, CEBP for monocytes, LEF/TCF for T cells (ie. Wnt signaling), SPIB and PAX5 for B cells and so on.
-Keep in mind that this shows only the most relevant motifs (-log10 p-value cutoff of 6), there are more relevant motifs.
+Keep in mind that this shows only the most relevant motifs (z-score threshold of 6), there are more relevant motifs.
 This example was run only on 1,000 variable enhancer.
 A file with more regions, ``hg19.blood.most_variable.10k.txt`` for this example, will usually yield better results.

 The Jupyter notebook example `maelstrom.ipynb <https://github.com/vanheeringen-lab/gimmemotifs/blob/master/docs/notebooks/maelstrom.ipynb>`_ shows a more extensive example on how to work with maelstrom results in Python.